anthonytranDev/cyf-graduate-starter-pack/README.md

 - It makes their life and their job easier to sell you companies
 - More concern with arbituary education, than your ability to problem solve.
 It's true

-Stop and think about it, has their ever been

 ### :neutral_face: I don't have a computer science degree

 A computer science degree or not, you all have decided to this to do this Bootcamp and a lot of people who do join come from different backgrounds anyway.